OnePointSixOneEight/typist/README.md

 might work.
 Some work better than others.

-The attempts at C namespaces are... interesting but could also be seen as more trouble than they are worth, particularly since they make it possible to successfully link an incomplete program, so that the missing module only shows up as an attempt to deference a null pointer when you try to call one of its member functions.
-Although part of the aim here was to create the code as it _should have been_ two decades ago, I should probably have just gone to full C++ for a much easier life.
+The attempts at C namespaces are... interesting but could also be seen as more trouble than they are worth.
+Although part of the aim here was to create the code as it _should have been_ two decades ago, I ought probably have just gone to full C++ for a much easier life.

 Also, using JSON as a data file format has both pluses and minuses. _Strict_ JSON is particularly fiddly and annoying to write with a text editor, although I am not sure